Scheduled MonumentsWalesPembroke Town Wall

 What is Pembroke Town Wall?

-Pembroke Town Wall is a medieval defensive structure enclosing the town of Pembroke in Pembrokeshire, Wales, constructed primarily during the thirteenth and fourteenth centuries to protect the settlement and its important castle.
+Pembroke Town Wall is a medieval defence work enclosing the historic town of Pembroke in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE015.

 What period does Pembroke Town Wall date from?

 Pembroke Town Wall dates from the medieval period, and is classified as a town wall.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pembroke Town Wall?